The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 Key activities are divided into different parts for this edition for what to do in Kuching.

 From the action along the Waterfront, the best heritage buildings to visit, a snapshot of the national parks for a day tour and many other fabulous Kuching tourist places to explore.

 The Action Heats up along the Kuching Waterfront

 The Kuching Waterfront takes centre stage, especially during the evening hours, when people flock to the area for an evening stroll, a dinner view and a picturesque cruise along the Sarawak River.

-With many of the popular Kuching hotels nearby to the Waterfront, it becomes easily accessible to take in the daily events.
+With many of the popular Kuching hotels near the Waterfront, it becomes easily accessible to take in the daily events.

 The fountain Show

-The night time fountain show lights up the Kuching sky spectacularly and particularly the Sarawak River section in front of the iconic Bangunan Dewan Undangan Negeri.
+The nighttime fountain lights up the Kuching sky spectacularly, particularly the Sarawak River section in front of the iconic Bangunan Dewan Undangan Negeri.

 The crowds gather in numbers every evening to catch a glimpse of the fifteen-minute event for the dazzling colours, the effects and sounds of the Kuching Waterfront Musical Fountain.